psthomas/psthomas.github.io/_posts/2020-09-09-elections-meta.md

 ---
 layout: post
 title: "A Comprehensive Model for the 2020 Elections"
-excerpt: "I combine projections for elections at every level to find strategic places to focus in 2020."
+excerpt: "I combine forecasts for elections at every level to find strategic places to focus in 2020."
 tags: [Python, Jupyter notebook, politics, data visualization, Pandas, d3.js, seaborn]
 comments: true
 share: false